syedaAnusha/rag-system-cli/README.md

 The multiple-query expansion mode generates a UMAP visualization that shows:

-- All document chunks in the corpus as blue dots
+- Document corpus as light gray background points
-- Retrieved relevant documents as larger light blue dots (labeled d1, d2, etc.)
+- Retrieved documents colored by relevance score
-- Original query as a red star (labeled Q)
+- Original query as a red star (Q)
-- Expanded queries as orange stars (labeled q1, q2, etc.)
+- Dashed lines connecting query to retrieved documents
+- Cosine distance scores for each retrieved document

 This visualization helps in understanding: